 In the first derivation of the $M_{4}\times Z_{2}$ model of a two-brane Universe \cite{M4xZ2}, it was shown that $g$ can be explicitly computed against brane and bulk parameters \cite{M4xZ2} when dealing with a domain-wall description of branes.
 But for an illustrative purpose, and for the sake of simplicity, a simple scenario was considered \cite{M4xZ2}, with a flat $M_{4}\times R_{1}$ bulk with fermions trapped along two thick domain walls.
-In this naive scenario -- where the mass of the fermions on each brane is only related to Kaluza-Klein states -- the interbrane coupling is approximated by \cite{M4xZ2}:
+In this naive scenario the mass of the fermions on each brane was only related to Kaluza-Klein states -- the interbrane coupling could then be expressed by \cite{M4xZ2}:

 Here, it is worth noting that the brane energy scale could be as high as the Planck scale, i.e. well beyond the reach of direct searches at high energy with particle colliders.
-Nevertheless, depending on the ratio $d/\xi $, $g$ can still reach values permitting to explore the braneworld through matter swapping at low energy \cite{pheno,npm}.
-This motivating result is at the origin of the present paper.
+However, depending on the ratio $d/\xi $, $g$ can still reach values permitting to explore the braneworld through matter swapping at low energy \cite{pheno,npm}.
+This motivating result is also at the origin of the present paper.